Worries People Often Have About Making Friends And Plans

 - Chatting with someone to catch up

-- Responding to someone's text soon after you get it, and continuing the interaction
+- Sometimes responding to someone's text soon after you get it

 - Inviting someone to hang out

-- Showing that you like their company and want to be friends with them
+- Showing someone you like their company and want to be friends with them

-If you try to be friends with someone in this typical way they may not be receptive, but they'll hardly think you're desperate.
-Trying to get to know people and make friends is a normal, social thing to do.
+If you try to be friends with someone in this typical way they may not be receptive, but they'll hardly think you're starving for companionship.
+Trying to get to know people and make friends is a ho hum, social thing to do.
 You'll only be seen as desperate and clingy if you blatantly come across that way:

-- Actually telling people how desperate and lonely you are (it's fine to offhandedly mention you're looking for new friends, but you don't need to overshare your problems)
+- Actually telling people you're not that close to how desperate and lonely you are (it's fine to offhandedly mention you're looking for new friends, but you don't need to overshare your problems)